Significant contribution to the world climate policy

 What results have the program provided

 Clipore has provided a better understanding of the decision-making processes at the international climate negotiations, partly thanks to a database that was built up with several thousand interviews and surveys from the UN climate meetings.
 Among other things the research showed which of the big players (i.e. EU, US and China) that countries see as a leader in the various stages of the negotiations: results that can be used to make future climate negotiations more effective.
-It is currently being used by the UNFCCC: s system for side-event applications https://seors.unfccc.int/
+It is currently being used by the UNFCCC: s system for side-event applications https://seors.unfccc.int/ External link, opens in new window.

 The program has also studied the driving forces in developing countries with regards to climate mitigation and adaptation measures.
 It has provided a better understanding of how politicians in countries such as India attempts to balance emission reductions with economic development, at the same time as the country is strongly affected by climate change.
 The driving forces of climate change initiatives in the US has also been studies, where more was shown to happen at the state level and through federal legislation than what the common discussion .